UBC-CPEN311-Classrooms/master-lab0-tutorial/README.md

 ## Post-synthesis simulation

+The synthesis process converts your Verilog design, which is actually written in high-level Verilog, into a very basic low-level format.
+This low-level format will contain very basic logic gates and estimates for the time delays -- the precise format will depend upon the target technology.
+This output is called a post-synthesis netlist, and it can also be described by the Verilog language.
+As a result, the post-synthesis netlist can also be simulated in ModelSim.
+Simulating this netlist is important, because it contains all of the optimizations and transformations made by the synthesis tools, as well as time delays, which allow for detailed timing-oriented simulation as well as more accurate power estimation.

-Another output of the synthesis process is a description of your design in terms of the primitive elements available on the FPGA: logic array blocks (LABs), I/O buffers, and so on (if you were building an ASIC, the primitive elements would be ASIC library cells).
-This description is called a _netlist_, and in this case is just a Verilog file that instantiates and connects these primitive elements.
+For FPGAs, the output is a description of your design in terms of the primitive elements available on the FPGA: logic array blocks (LABs), I/O buffers, and so on (if you were building an ASIC, the primitive elements would be ASIC library cells).
+The post-synthesis netlist is just a Verilog file that instantiates and connects these primitive elements.
 You can find it in the `simulation/modelsim` folder, in our case `adder.vo`.

 In the ASIC flow, simulating the netlist is an important part of the process: nobody _really_ trusts the synthesis tools to be bug-free, and re-spinning a broken ASIC costs upward of a million dollars, so it makes sense to be careful.

-In a more complex design, the netlist would be annotated with detailed timing information, which allows for the design to be simulated in much more detail and more accurate power estimates to be made.
+If you do not have a physical FPGA board available, you can use ModelSim to simulate how the FPGA would behave by using the post-simulation netlist instead of your original design files.
+This allows us to determine whether your Verilog code was correct, and whether it was correctly synthesized, since the synthesis process can sometimes produce different outputs than simulating the original code (especially if accidentally you use non-synthesizable Verilog).

-In this offering of CPEN 311, some of you might not have a physical FPGA board available, and so might not be able to demonstrate the working circuit on the actual hardware.
-However, we still need to know that your design synthesizes into working hardware.
-We will therefore evaluate your design in part by (automatically) synthesizing it in Quartus and simulating the post-synthesis netlist — and you should do the same to ensure that you receive full marks.
+We will therefore evaluate your design in part by (automatically) synthesizing it in Quartus and simulating the post-synthesis netlist — and you should do the same to ensure that you receive full marks in your labs.

 To simulate the netlist, you will follow the same steps to create a simulation project as in the [Simulating](#simulating-using-modelsim) section, except that you will combine the testbench with the netlist (`adder.vo`) instead of your Verilog design (`adder.sv`).
 Compile the design as before.

-However, we cannot directly simulate the design like we did before: the netlist instantiates primitive FPGA modules like `cyclone_lcell_comb` and `cyclone_io_ibuf`, so the simulation will fail unless we tell Modelsim where to find these modules.
+However, we cannot directly simulate the design like we did before: the netlist instantiates primitive FPGA modules like `cyclone_lcell_comb` and `cyclone_io_ibuf`, so the simulation will fail unless we tell ModelSim where to find these modules.

 To do this, make sure you've compiled the design, and go to _Simulate&rarr;Start Simulation..._ and select the _Libraries_ tab.
 In the _Search Libraries (-L)_ box, add the `cyclonev_ver` library, which defines the FPGA primitive cells for your Cyclone V FPGA: